Shubham0812/HabitTracker_UI/README.md

 * Anyone of all skill levels can contribute to this repo
 * Please ensure that you have signed up at [Hacktoberfest](https://hacktoberfest.digitalocean.com/)
 * Please check all issues that are labelled as `Hacktoberfest`
-* Some issues are labelled as `good-first-issue` these are great for beginners to get involved
+* Some issues are labeled as `good-first-issue` these are great for beginners to get involved

+Before working on an issue please **leave a comment** and you will be assigned